 So, where should you go for your ancient art, your modern art or your latest couture frock?
-Where else, other than David Aaron, Phillips Auction House or Vivienne Westwood in Mayfair.
+Simply pop along to David Aaron, Phillips Auction House or Vivienne Westwood in Mayfair.

 I loved the area, the mad excess of it all.
 Hope you like it too!

 So, where should you go for your ancient art, your modern art or your latest couture frock?
-Where else, other than David Aaron, Phillips Auction House or Vivienne Westwood in Mayfair.
+Simply pop along to David Aaron, Phillips Auction House or Vivienne Westwood in Mayfair.

 I loved the area, the mad excess of it all.
 Hope you like it too!